 "Why didn't you talk to the father when you were in there?"

 "I don't know, maybe he might be Kandy's boss or something."

-On the way back up the hill, Gerald says, "If I were you, I'd just leave it alone.
-The season will end soon.
+On the way back up the hill, Gerald says, "If I were you, I'd look into the situation a bit deeper.
+It is never a good thing when someone else tries to fly your own kite.
+Let us hope the season will end soon.
 Maybe try some cotton wool in your ears next time it happens."

-"I was thinking of driving up through the city via Bay street towards the horse race track.
+"I was thinking of driving up through the city via Bay street towards the horse racing track.
 I'll be fine driving.
 These bicycle riders are just reckless."